My Chicago Sun-Times Letter on Fr. Pfleger’s Support

 Let’s ‘Lift the Lowly High’ in Liturgical Music

 (Unsplash/Haley Rivera) In this post, I summarize the two commentaries I've written in response to the decades in which church music composer David Haas continued to abuse women unchecked.
 My most recent commentary sees an opportunity for raising nonwhite, non-male voices, and my first commentary discusses what community accountability looks like.
-Composer and theologian Tony … Continue reading Let’s ‘Lift the Lowly High’ in Liturgical Music
+When sharing my most … Continue reading Let’s ‘Lift the Lowly High’ in Liturgical Music